practicalli/neovim/introduction/fennel.md

 ## Lua to Fennel

 Neovim package configuration is typically provided in Lua code, so requires translation into fennel.
-Although this conversion should be fairly straightforward, [Anti-fennel](https://git.sr.ht/~technomancy/antifennel) can converts Lua code into Fennel code.
+Although this conversion should be fairly straightforward, [Anti-fennel](https://git.sr.ht/~technomancy/antifennel) can convert Lua code into Fennel code.

 [See Fennel](https://fennel-lang.org/see) is an online antifennel tool to convert between Lua and Fennel.